autox86/esphome_public/README.md

-A quick upload about the andeca.yaml and andecaplus.yaml.
+A quick upload of the andeca.yaml and andecaplus.yaml.

 When cloning make sure to have all your secrets.yaml in /esphome Entries should look like: